ManasTripathi07/Password-Generator/README.md

 ## Demo Video

-A video demonstration of the Weather App’s functionality can be found below:
+A video demonstration of the Password Generator Web App's functionality can be found below:

 [PasswordGeneratorWorking.webm](https://github.com/user-attachments/assets/1f4d24f6-4a84-477a-bc2f-f5dda7a295c3)